 Fixed Price Issue vs Book Building Issue

-The primary difference between Fixed Price Issue and Book Building Issue is that in a Fixed Price Issue, the price is set and known to investors from the start.
-In contrast, in Book Building Issues, the price is discovered through a bidding process within a price band.
+The main difference between a Fixed Price Issue and a Book Building Issue lies in pricing.
+In a Fixed Price Issue, the price is set beforehand, while in a Book Building Issue, the price is determined based on investor demand during the offering period.

 To understand the topic and get more information, please read the related stock market articles below.